mramshaw/Alexa-Stuff/README.md

     AMAZON.YesIntent okay

 If the __Audio Player__ option is checked, AMAZON.PauseIntent and AMAZON.ResumeIntent
 must be specified.
-Note that these refers to ___streaming___ audio, not normal audio such as playback and listening - which will both function correctly without the Audio Player option specified.
+Note that these refer to ___streaming___ audio, not normal audio such as attending or playback - which will both function correctly without the Audio Player option specified.

 For a good example of how __not__ to implement an audio-playing interface, try: